 I hope you guys enjoy this recipe as much we did.
 It was so good I had to give away half the batch, so I would stop eating it.
 If you have willpower, it’s a great low carb dessert to have on hand as a treat.
 If your willpower suffers around chocolate, well, don’t say I didn’t warn you!

 The soft creaminess!
-If you are looking for a sugary gritty old fashioned styled fudge, this will not be your jam.
+If you are looking for a sugary gritty old-fashioned style traditional fudge, this will not be your jam.
 But if you like the soft, rich magical fudge that melts in your mouth – you will love this recipe.

 The recipe makes 16 servings, and each piece is decadent, sweet, and satisfying.
-The best part is that the recipe is very low in net carbohydrates.
+The best part is that the recipe is very low in net carbohydrates, making it a great sweet treat for a keto diet.

-- It is quick and easy – no fussing, no complicated steps.
+- Is quick and easy – no fussing, no complicated steps, with just a few simple ingredients.

-- It can be adapted to any flavor you want: change up the chocolate, and add any oil-based flavorings you want.
+- Can be adapted to any flavor you want: change up the chocolate, and add any oil-based flavorings you want.

 Can I make this recipe dairy free?